About: Diversity Action Group

 The subsequent symposium, in 2012, focused on diversity in the curriculum and included academic department heads and students among the attendees.
 Presentations were given on the prevalence of diversity in the curriculum historically as well as currently.
 Current expressions and challenges were detailed in Contemporary Practices, off-campus experiences, and critique.
 This was followed by an assessment group exercise with subsequent reporting, as in the first symposium.

-On March 22, 2013, the “Build Diversity” action group will have its final symposium, which will focus on students, who may reach out to James Britt—email@example.com—for more information.
-This symposium was preceded by focused conversations with students in the fall 2012 semester, which have informed the topics that will be discussed at the event.
-After the symposium, DAG student representatives will engage in dialogues with the senior administration in April.
+On March 22, 2013, the "Build Diversity" action group had its final symposium, which focused on students.
+This symposium was preceded by focused conversations with students in the fall 2012 semester, which informed the topics discusseded at the event.
+After the symposium, DAG student representatives engaged in dialogues with the senior administration.

 From these symposia and other research and dialogue, DAG will ultimately make a formal proposal to the Provost, who coordinates strategic planning initiatives, and the President outlining a long-term plan to address systemic improvements in the diversity of SAIC.